mattpolzin/OpenAPIKit/documentation/migration_guides/v5_migration_guide.md

 }
 ```

+### Security Scheme Object (`OpenAPI.SecurityScheme`)
+The `type` property's enumeration gains a new associated value on the `oauth2`
+case.

+Existing code that switches on that property will need to be updated to match on
+`oauth2(flows: OAuthFlows, metadataUrl: URL?)` now.

 ### Errors
 Some error messages have been tweaked in small ways.
 If you match on the
 string descriptions of any OpenAPIKit errors, you may need to update the